salman0325/observibility/interviwe.md

 ---

-### 2️⃣0️⃣ How logs flow using Fluent Bit?
+### 2️⃣0️⃣ How do logs flow using Fluent Bit?

 **Answer:**

-1. Pod logs collect
+1. Collect logs from pods
 2. Parse logs
-3. Send to:
+3. Send to destinations like:

    * Elasticsearch
    * Loki